DevVivan/odin-project/HTML/html.md

 We can create forms using form control elements.
 These allow us to interact with the form using buttons, text boxes, dropdowns and etc.

 One of the most versatile form control elements is the `input` element.
 It accepts a `type` attribute which tells the browser what type of data it should expect and how it should render the input element.
+Some different types of inputs we can use in our forms are as follows:

+- Email inputs using `type="email"`
+- Password inputs using `type="password"`
+- Number inputs using `type="number"`
+- Date inputs using `type="date"`

 We also give our inputs a label to inform users what type of data they are expected to enter.
 Labels accept a `for` attribute, which associates it with a particular input.
 The input we want to associate with a label needs an `id` attribute with the same value as the label’s `for` attribute.

 This is an example of a basic form with the input element having the type of text and a label titled `First Name:`: